Austin Youth Orchestras

 Membership Requirements

-Membership in the Austin Youth Intermezzo Orchestra is open to all who qualify through the audition process.
+Membership in the Austin Youth Serenata Orchestra is open to all interested students who qualify through the audition process.
+Membership in the Serenata Orchestra is based on performance and skill ability, there is no age requirement.
+Students must have at least one year of orchestral experience either in AYO orchestras or public/private school.
 Students from schools with orchestra programs must be a member in good standing in their school orchestra.
-Membership in the AYO program is contingent upon return of the membership acceptance form with the school orchestra director's signature verifying that the student is a member in good standing in the school orchestra program and payment of the tuition fee.
+Membership in the AYO program is contingent upon the submission of the membership acceptance agreements and payment of the tuition fee.

 Rehearsals

-The Intermezzo Orchestra rehearses fall and spring semesters on Monday evenings from 6:00-7:00 pm.
+The Serenata Orchestra rehearses fall and spring semesters on Monday evenings from 6:00-7:00 pm.
 All rehearsals are at Austin High School.

 Conductor

-Colleen Whatley is the orchestra director at Pearson Ranch Middle School in Austin, TX.
-Prior to opening PRMS in 2017, Mrs. Whatley taught in the Katy Independent School District (Katy, TX) and Houston Independent School District (Houston, TX).
+Colleen Whatley is the Associate Orchestra Director at Westwood High School in Round Rock ISD.
+She opened the Pearson Ranch Middle School Orchestra in 2017.
+Mrs. Whatley also taught in the Katy Independent School District (Katy, TX) and Houston Independent School District (Houston, TX).
 Currently in her 15th year of teaching, she has taught strings to all grade levels from 1st to 12th grade.
-In the spring of 2020, her orchestra was selected as a National Winner in the Mark of Excellence/National Orchestra Honors Project by The Foundation of Music Education, and in 2017, her orchestra was invited to perform at the Music for All's national festival in Indianapolis, Indiana.
+In the spring of 2020, her PRMS orchestra was selected as a National Winner in the Mark of Excellence/National Orchestra Honors Project by The Foundation of Music Education, and in 2017, her orchestra was invited to perform at the Music for All's national festival in Indianapolis, Indiana.

 Mrs. Whatley received her Bachelor of Arts from the University of Texas at Austin.
 She is currently serving her second year on the Executive Board for the Texas Orchestra Directors Association, and is an active member of the Texas Music Educators Association.

-When she is not teaching, Mrs. Whatley enjoys spending time with her family (husband Ragan--also an orchestra director, seven-year-old twin sons Connor and Reilly, and four-year-old Nora), running, and exploring the outdoors.
+When she is not teaching, Mrs. Whatley enjoys spending time with her family (husband Ragan--also an orchestra director, twin sons Connor and Reilly, and daughter Nora), running, and exploring the outdoors.

 Mrs. Whatley was a 7-year member of the Austin Youth Orchestra, and is excited to return to AYO as a conductor.